Friday the 13th: 13 Facts About the Unluckiest Day in the Calendar

 There is very little evidence to show that Friday the 13th is indeed an unlucky day.
 Many studies have shown that Friday the 13th has little or no effect on events like accidents, hospital visits, and natural disasters.

 The commercially successful Friday the 13th enterprise includes 12 horror movies, a television series, and several books that focus on curses and superstitions.
-Even though the films and the television series consistently received negative reviews from critics, they have a huge following.
-The mask worn by the key character in the films, Jason Voorhees, is one of the most known images in popular culture.
+Even though the films and the television series consistently received negative reviews from critics, they have a considerable following.
+The mask worn by the key character in the movies, Jason Voorhees, is one of the most known images in popular culture.

 13. An Asteroid Will Safely Fly By the Earth in 2029